AndyB-WHG/sim-setup-world/README.md

   [Go to the top](#table-of-contents)

 ### Code

+* Basic underlying code structure and use derived from the Code Institute 'Task Manager' mini project study materials.
+The basic code has been significantly built-upon and expended with substantial additional Python and CSS code added.

 * Input Validation patterns provided by https://www.codeproject.com/

 * Conversion of dates and times into strings gleaned from  https://thispointer.com/